-Congress and the Administration must preserve our organic industrial base-our nation's government-owned and government-operated depots, arsenals and ammunition plants-as DoD shifts military strategy and embarks on a major drawdown of force structure.
-The Administration's stated commitment to preserve the defense industrial base must extend to the organic industrial base.
-It is vital that the House and Senate continue to affirm Title 10 statutory provisions that assure the viability of an organic logistics and fabrication capability necessary to ensure military readiness.
+Congress and the Administration must preserve our organic industrial base-our nation's government-owned and government-operated depots, arsenals and ammunition plants-as the Department of Defense continues its shift in military strategy and continues to live under the reality of sequestration.
+DoD's stated commitment to preserve the defense industrial base must extend to the organic industrial base.
+It is vital that the House and Senate affirm Title 10 statutory provisions that assure the viability of an organic logistics and fabrication capability necessary to ensure military readiness.